Captain Jack Harkness (Torchwood episode): Continuity

-Music

-The songs "My Melancholy Baby" (when George dances with Toshiko), "(There'll Be Bluebirds Over) The White Cliffs of Dover" (during the air raid) and "A Nightingale Sang in Berkeley Square" (when Jack dances with his namesake) are performed in this episode sung by Melissa Moore.
-The latter also featured in "The Empty Child", the Doctor Who episode which introduced Captain Jack Harkness.
-An instrumental version of "Take the A Train" is also played.

-In the Torchwood Series 1 DVD extras, John Barrowman sings the song "Anything Goes" with the band live on the set providing music, adding Torchwood-specific references.

 Broadcast

 This episode was first shown as a double-bill with "End of Days".
 The two episodes' end credits were merged and shown at the end of the second episode.
 They were first shown on the same day as the first broadcast of "Invasion of the Bane", the first episode of the Doctor Who spin-off The Sarah Jane Adventures.
 However, during repeats (and broadcast on BBC HD), they showed the 'next time' trailers.
 This did not happen on the first day of transmission.

 Reception

 "Captain Jack Harkness" was nominated for the 2008 Hugo Award for Best Dramatic Presentation, Short Form.